espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32/index.md

 ## Running the Simulation

-You can run the application in an online simulation using Wokwi.
+You can run the application in an [online simulation using Wokwi](https://wokwi.com/experimental/viewer?diagram=https%3A%2F%2Fraw.githubusercontent.com%2Fgeorgik%2Fesp32-sdl3-swift-example%2Fmain%2Fboards%2Fesp32_p4_function_ev_board%2Fdiagram.json&firmware=https%3A%2F%2Fgithub.com%2Fgeorgik%2Fesp32-sdl3-swift-example%2Freleases%2Fdownload%2Fv1.0.0%2Fesp32-sdl3-swift-example-esp32_p4_function_ev_board.bin).
 This allows you to test the application without physical hardware.

+You can run the simulation also in [VS Code](https://docs.wokwi.com/vscode/getting-started) or [JetBrains IDE](https://plugins.jetbrains.com/plugin/23826-wokwi-simulator) with installed Wokwi plugin.
+Open `boards/.../diagram.json` and click play button.

 ## Using GitHub Actions for CI/CD